Window Graphics | King’s College, London

-When King’s College, part of London University, undertook a major refurbishment of new premises on Kingsway, Central London, they turned to Contra Vision for a creative solution.
+When King’s College, part of London University, undertook a major refurbishment of new premises on Kingsway, Central London, they turned to Contra Vision® for a creative solution to disguise these refurbishments.
+It is important to note that this is a key location in the heart of the University.
+It provides the opportunity to create a strong brand statement and to celebrate the establishment’s famous alumni.

-This initial campaign has run for two years with King’s College choosing to extend the campaign onto adjacent buildings.
-The material has stood up well to the environment of one of the busiest street scenes in Central London and continues to meet the client’s objectives and interest and entertain and inform passers-by.
+The initial campaign ran for two years with King’s College choosing to extend the campaign onto adjacent buildings.
+The material has withstood the environment of one of the busiest streets in Central London, continuing to inform and spark interest in passers-by